We often paint over primer, but what if you want to use stain instead? Can you do it?

 3. Solid Stain

-You can use solid stain over a basecoat, but only if its coat is thin.
+You can use a solid stain over a thin primer coating.
 Solid stains must penetrate the surface to stick, but not as deep as other types.
 It only needs to soak into the wood grain a bit to stick.

 So, if you apply it, it will stick better than other types, but not good enough to last on the surface.